TurnerLaboratory/TurnerLaboratory.github.io/index.md

 {% capture text %}

+The Turner lab will open its doors in January, 2024!

-We are currently looking for scientists at all levels to work with us to understand how the brain processes visual information in naturalistic contexts.
+We are looking for scientists at all levels to join us to understand how the brain processes visual information in naturalistic contexts.
 Techniques in the lab include _in vivo_ two-photon imaging, analysis of big datasets, animal behavior, and more!

-The Turner lab strives to be a welcoming and supportive environment for all of its members.
-If you want to support this mission, and you're interested in these scientific questions and techniques, please reach out to Max!
+We will consider applicants from a wide range of backgrounds, including biology, neuroscience, computer science, engineering, and more.
+Please reach out to talk about whether you could be a good fit for the lab!

 {%
   include button.html
-  link="contact"
+  link="join_us"
   text="Join us!"
   icon="fa-solid fa-arrow-right"
   flip=true